muhammadthassan/Plant-Disease-Detection-using-Hyperspectral-Imaging-and-AI/README.md

 ### Introduction

 This project harnesses the power of hyperspectral imaging and artificial intelligence to assess the quality and detect diseases in plants.
-Drawing inspiration from the principles outlined in "Application of Hyperspectral Imaging Systems and Artificial Intelligence for Quality Assessment of Fruit Vegetables and Mushrooms" (Review_paper.pdf)​​.
+Drawing inspiration from the principles outlined in "Application of Hyperspectral Imaging Systems and Artificial Intelligence for Quality Assessment of Fruit Vegetables and Corn ​​.
 The project aims to revolutionize agricultural practices by providing a reliable, non-invasive method for early disease detection.

 ### Preprocessing Phase
 A critical step in our project is the preprocessing of hyperspectral imaging data.
 This phase involves several key steps: